Creating a themeable Design System for a multi-product company

 Creating foundations

-In the course of the rebranding of the Europace brand by the marketing team, the first foundations such as colour palette, fonts, elevations, state rules, etc. were developed for the design system.
+In the course of the rebranding of the Europace brand, the first foundations such as color palette, fonts, elevations, state rules, etc. were developed for the design system.

 The first goal was to have easy-to-use and ready-to-prototype Figma component libraries.